- 50% off exhibitions with National Art Pass.

 The British Museum won the 2011 Art Fund Prize for its groundbreaking project A History of the World, which included the highly successful 100-part series of the same name on BBC Radio 4.

 Founded in 1753, the museum has gradually expanded.
 In 2000 it unveiled the Great Court, a glass-covered internal courtyard, in the area formerly occupied by the British Library.
-The next planned phase of development is a £135 million extension, which will make it the largest museum in the world.
+In spring 2014 the largest development in the museum's history was unveiled.
+The World Conservation and Exhibitions Centre houses new conservation and science laboratories and the stunning new Sainsbury Exhibitions Gallery, a purpose-designed space that will allow the museum to stage ever more ambitious exhibitions.

 Apart from the Egyptian Museum in Cairo, the British Museum is home to the most comprehensive collection of Egyptian antiquities in the world, spanning some 11,000 years of history.
 Of the seven permanent galleries, those on the second floor are the most compelling, housing the unparalleled collection of mummies and coffins.
 Don't miss the Rosetta Stone, the key to our contemporary understanding of hieroglyphs.